StiegOlSauer/DUN-additional-rules/RPG_supplement.md

 And the final chapter of the supplement aims to help in adapting adventures from other TTRPGs for DUNRPG gameplay.

-## Terminology
+### Key Terms

 Before diving into rules themselves, here is short glossary of new terms that you will find in the below rules.

-**Combat** — any combat-related rules and mechanics including dedicated attributes and modifiers described in the DUN rulebook
+**Combat** — the existing DUN combat subsystem (attributes, actions, modifiers) used without change as described in the DUN rulebook.

-**Dungeon** — rules and mechanics related to venturing through a quest (in DUN terms) or random encounter map
+**Dungeon gameplay** — rules and mechanics related to venturing through a quest (in DUN terms) or random encounter map

-**Adventure [gameplay/skills/experience]** — this includes interactions on a continent map and non-combat encounters
+**Adventure [gameplay/skills/experience]** — interactions in non-combat encounters and on a continent map

 **Game master** - Dark Player himself or DP conductor who hosts the adventure and has the final vote.
 Will be referred as GM.